Pierstoval/WatchVideo/README.md

 ## How to use

-Download latest release in the [releases page of this repository](https://github.com/Pierstoval/WatchVideo/releases), download the one for your env, and edit the `watch_video.bat` file to use your own url/username/password, and then run it.
+Download latest release in the [releases page of this repository](https://github.com/Pierstoval/WatchVideo/releases), execute `watch_video.exe` and you're set!

 For now, it works only on Windows.